 The following are the various modes or methods by which a contract is discharged.
+Discharge amounts to end of a contract.

 - 1. Discharge by performance

 - 2. Discharge by agreement

 - 3. Discharge by lapse of time

 - 4. Discharge by operation of law

 - 5. Discharge by impossibility of performance

 - 6. Discharge by breach of contract